Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 Cottage cheese, and other soft cheeses, will typically only last for a few days once opened.

-Then again, hard cheeses are able to last in the refrigerator, after being opened, for at least a week or two.
+Then again, hard cheeses can last in the refrigerator, after being opened, for at least a week or two.

 That being said, in all cases, once opened, your cheese is exposed to the elements, more specifically, oxygen.